njobnz/joplin-plugin-embedded-notes/README.md

 ## Usage

 > [!CAUTION]
-> *Using the [Rich Text](https://joplinapp.org/help/apps/rich_text_editor/) editor will overwrite all tokens with embedded content upon saving.
-To avoid this, consider enabling the [code blocks only](#code-blocks) feature when using the Rich Text editor.*
+> *Using the [Rich Text](https://joplinapp.org/help/apps/rich_text_editor/) editor will overwrite all tokens with embedded content when saving documents.
+To preserve tokens, always use the Markdown editor.*

 ### Referencing Notes